JS student dressing in black dress, sitting in the Law Library speaking with two other students.

 A law school is only as strong as its faculty.
 At the Sandra Day O’Connor College of Law at Arizona State University, students learn from some of the nation’s foremost scholars and innovative legal instructors.
 They have played an integral role in ASU Law establishing itself as one of the highest ranked public law schools in the nation, a leading center of scholarly exchange with a tradition of exceptional bar-passage and quality job-placement rates.

 Career Services at ASU Law can help students identify goals, find employment opportunities and help students pursue their passions.
 The career services team offers hands-on interview preparation, resume reviews and the guidance job seekers need as they enter the workforce.
-That resource is available to students the moment they start their ASU Law journey and lasts long after graduation.

 Learn more about Career Services ASU Law employment